neicnordic/sensitive-data-archive/sda/cmd/verify/verify.md

 - `BROKER_PREFETCH_COUNT`: Number of messages to pull from the message server at the time (default to `1`)
 - `SOURCE_QUEUE`: message queue to read messages from (commonly: `archived`)
 - `ROUTING_KEY`: Routing key for publishing messages (commonly: `verified`)
-- `SCHEMA_TYPE`: Path to JSON schemas to validate broker messages against, available values: federated, isolated
+- `SCHEMA_TYPE`: Schema type to validate incoming broker messages against, supported values: federated, isolated

 ### PostgreSQL Database settings